Steele dossier: Carter Page

 Page originally denied meeting any Russian officials, but his later testimony, acknowledging that he had met with senior Russian officials at Rosneft, has been interpreted as corroboration of portions of the dossier.
 On February 11, 2021, Page lost a defamation suit he had filed against Yahoo!
 News and HuffPost for their articles describing his activities mentioned in the Steele dossier.
-The judge said that Page admitted the articles about his potential contacts with Russian officials were essentially true.
+The judge said: "The article simply says that U.S. intelligence agencies were investigating reports of plaintiff's meetings with Russian officials, which Plaintiff admits is true."